hellpig/waffle-generator-and-optimal-solver/README.md

 If the length of a word list is not changed, the length of the word does not greatly affect runtime.
 This is because few scenarios make it past 3 or 4 words.
 Regardless of word size, word lists should be less than 1000 if you want to finish them in a reasonable amount of time.
 If you want to use multiple CPU cores, quickly modify my code so that each core could be assigned different starting words, keeping in mind that starting words with a starting letter that is a common starting letter in the word list will likely take longer to run.

 If n1 and n2 are the number of letters per word, the number of words of length n1 in the waffle is (n2 + 1)/2, and the number of shared letters is (n2 + 1)(n1 + 1)/4.
-If num1 is the number of words in the n1 word list, and num2 is the number of words in the n2 word list, then the number of puzzles found should be roughly...
+If num1 is the number of words in the n1 word list, and num2 is the number of words in the n2 word list, then, assuming that letters appear in a word independent of nearby letters, the number of puzzles found should be roughly...
 $$\frac{num1^{\frac{n2 + 1}{2}} num2^{\frac{n1 + 1}{2}}}{2.01^{(n2 + 1)(n1 + 1)}}$$
 Note that I used approximations in the numerator instead of using the permutation formula.
 The denominator arises because the probability that a valid waffle can be made from a permutation is 0.06124^(number of shared letters), and (1/0.06124)^(1/4) equals 2.01.
 In the case of square waffles, you should get less than this because then symmetric and repeated-word solutions are prevented.

 Where did the 0.06124 come from?
 I first got [letter frequencies in the dictionary](https://www3.nd.edu/~busiforc/handouts/cryptography/letterfrequencies.html).
-I will assume that all word lists have the same frequencies and that the location of the letters in the word (middle vs beginning vs end) makes no difference.
+I will assume that all word lists have the same frequencies and that the location of the letters in the word (odd vs. even letter location) makes no difference.
 By summing the squares of the frequencies, I get 0.06124.

 My current interesting results for *square* waffles are...
 * Because I have frequency data for 5-letter words, I can easily reduce the word list, which is a very successful strategy!
 With a list of 156 words (from a frequency cutoff of 0.0001), all 31 waffle solutions were printed within seconds!
 The prediction for the 31 seems to be 174, which is (156/66)^6, where the 66 is 2.01^6.
 If using the actual permutation formula instead of 156^6, the prediction becomes 158.
 Dividing by 2 to remove symmetric solutions gives 79, which is between 31 and 92, where 92 is the number of solutions that my code prints if words are allowed to be repeated within a puzzle.
 I would expect the prediction to be between 31 and 92 because the 31 does not include repeats, but, when including repeats, you can get more waffles than you should (as can be seen from the ratio of 92 to 31) because repeated words can fit together in a waffle shape with high probability.